runtimed/runtimed/README.md

 | python3     | 127.0.0.1 | tcp       | ~/Library/Jupyter/runtime/kernel-05122fc6-3d9f-4ed0-8fcb-93d1f7316756.json |
 ```

-## Introduction
+## The idea behind the `runtimed` API 💡

-We're exposing a document oriented interface to working with kernels, as a REST or GraphQL API:
+We're exposing a document oriented interface to working with kernels, as a REST API:

 ![image](https://github.com/runtimed/runtimed/assets/836375/07bf5289-8b2a-466b-a9ad-e243d289c232)

-The short term goal is to track executions of runtimes for use by interactive applications like notebooks and consoles.

 RuntimeD tracks executions of runtimes for recall and for working with interactive applications like notebooks and consoles.
 We track the association between `Execution` and `Runtime` (a running kernel).
 We also track for specific notebook apps with a `Code Cell -> Execution`.

 ```typescript
 Execution {